UK Feminist Cartoons and Comics – A Critical Survey

 1985 BA Hons Social Anthropology in the School of African and Asian Studies (2:2), University of Sussex.

-2014-2017 Lecturer in Cultural Studies, University of Sussex and Contextual and Theoretical studies at London College of Communication, University of the Arts, London and Kingston University.
+Lecturer in Contextual and Theoretical studies on the Illustration and Animation BA at London College of Communication, University of the Arts, London and Kingston University.

 2004-2013 Co-Director and project manager of Beacon Art Project Ltd http://www.beaconartproject.org.